bebrws/bradbarrows.github.io/source/_posts/2019-12-14-wireguard.markdown

 ```

-You may also want to setup a firewall on you VM:
+You may also want to setup a firewall on your VM by running:

 ```
 sudo ufw allow 22/tcp